The Magic Friend: Chart performance

 "The Magic Friend" peaked at number one in Finland and entered top 10 in Belgium, Ireland, the Netherlands, and Spain.
 In the United Kingdom, the single reached number 11 during its third week at the UK Singles Chart, on 23 August 1992.
 On the UK Dance Singles chart in Music Week, "The Magic Friend" reached number nine.
 Additionally, it was a top-20 hit in Germany and a top-30 hit in Sweden.
 On the Eurochart Hot 100, it peaked at number 11.
-Outside Europe, the single reached number one on the Canadian RPM Dance chart and number 26 on the RPM 100 Hit Tracks chart, number five in Zimbabwe, and number 16 in Australia.
+Outside Europe, the single reached number one on the Canadian RPM Dance chart and number 26 on the RPM 100 Hit Tracks chart, number three in Israel, number five in Zimbabwe, and number 16 in Australia.

 Music video

 The music video for "The Magic Friend" was directed by British director David Betteridge.
 It was shot in The Pinnacles and Wave Rock in Australia.
 Ray and Anita sing the song in the video while a mysterious character dances around in the background.
 Selina Webb from Music Week complimented "the slightly surreal" video, adding that it is "in particular standing head and shoulders above the average dance video."
 Betteridge also directed the videos for "Get Ready for This", "Twilight Zone" and "Workaholic".
 "The Magic Friend" was later made available on 2 Unlimited's official YouTube channel in 2014.